DurandoAngiulo/facets-app/README.md

 ## 11-5-23 Updates

--database is hooked up, test page was created to make sure I could connect to it and read data from it
+- database is hooked up, test page was created to make sure I could connect to it and read data from it
--env files are configured in local, and updated on vercel deploys
+- env files are configured in local, and updated on vercel deploys